ybeillevert/pymano-mle/README.md

 ### tests
 - I could have used unittest or pytest for my tests but it would take me too much time to use it with Docker so that tests returns a file.
 - Also, it was required to add tests on the project, but in the case of Pymano, there is not much stuff to test.
 That's why I put my effort on the other parts of the project.
 - I chose to separate the test project from the api project to separate concerns.
-For example, if I want to revamp completly the api code without changing the endpoints, I won't have to change any tests.
+For example, if I want to revamp completly the api code without changing the endpoints, I won't have to change any tests (the same applies if I want to change tests)
 ### git
 - I chose to put all code in a single git repository because there are not too much code and I'm the only one working on the project.
-For a much bigger project and in a team, I would have created a separate git repository for each project
+For a much bigger project, I would have created a separate git repository for each project

 ## Improvements
 - Use pytest or unittest for tests